 The Isle of Man has an international reputation as a tax-efficient, but responsible and co-operative jurisdiction and appears on the OECD ‘white list’ of countries complying with the global standard for tax co-operation and exchange of information.

 - High regulatory standards

-- High service levels and quality international reputation
+- High service levels and Award winning international reputation

 - Neutral Nationality registration prefix

 - No insurance premium tax (6% in UK)